 In support of this contention, and for a more through exploration of how ‘intangbles’ can be fully reported in financial value terms, see our guide for responsible management ‘The Mature Corporation’.
-It explains why the EU has wasted much time, effort and money on a completely pointless exercise.
-Below is a short extract from our book but let us speak plainly here – there is no such thing as ‘non-financial’ measures in any organization, other than those activities that are a complete waste of time and money.
+It sets out how such reporting can be made meaningful and material, for companies and there stakeholders.
+It also explains why the EU has wasted much time, effort and money on its exercise.
+Below is a short extract from our book but let us speak plainly here – there is no such thing as ‘non-financial’ measures in any organization, except those activities that waste time and money.
 Every single one of the 32 Questions of OMINDEX link directly and causally to financial value and risk (the loss of value), while including all of the human issues that accounting misses.

 ‘The Mature Corporation – A Model of Responsble Capitalism’